- Behavorial Risk Factor Surveillance System (BRFSS)

 Percentage of school children enrolled in Dr. Dynasaur/Medicaid, by Supervisory Union/School District.

-This data is reported to the Vermont Department of Health via a Web-based survey program.
-School Nurses are asked each year to collect data on such information as health insurance status, medical and dental home visits, and asthma.
+School nurses are asked to collect and report data annually to the Vermont Department of Health on information such as health insurance status, medical and dental home visits, and asthma.
 They also use the same survey system to report on the immunization status of the students in their schools.
 The data is based on self reported information from the students and their families and caregivers, and does not include individual identifiable information.

-If you have questions, comments, or suggestions regarding the Vemont School Health webpage or it's content, please e-mail: SchoolHealth@vdh.state.vt.us
+If you have questions, comments, or suggestions email: SchoolHealth@state.vt.us

 For questions about statewide programs or policies administered at the local level, contact the Health Department District Office near you.